 On October 24, 2016 the Company and Magellan Gold Corporation ("Magellan") signed a Definitive Agreement (the "Agreement") whereby Magellan has an option (the "Option") to earn an undivided 50% interest in the Niñobamba Silver/Gold Project (the "Project").
 Pursuant to the Agreement, in order to exercise the Option, Magellan must spend US\$2 million over the next 3 years, on qualifying expenditures for the further exploration of the silver/gold mineralization that was outlined at Niñobamba in earlier trenching campaigns.
 Additionally, Magellan is obligated to subscribe for two Rio Silver Private Placement Unit financings of \$75,000 each.
-The first Private Placement closed on August 23, 2016 (see news release of August 23, 2016).
-The second Private Placement Financing is expected to close no later than January 23, 2017.
+The first Private Placement closed on August 23, 2016 and the second Private Placement Financing closed on January 19, 2017.

 With the signing of the Agreement, exploration work will now begin at the Project.
 Local community agreements and drilling permits will be secured to allow for surface exploration and a first phase of drilling.
-The companies anticipate drilling in early 2017.
+The companies anticipate drilling by mid-2017.
 A technical committee with representation from both companies will set the work programs and associated budgets for the Project during the Option period.
 Rio Silver's extensive exploration experience (over 20 years of operating experience in Peru) will be relied upon to guide the work at the Project.